Emergency Response Plan

 Review the Emergency Response Plan.

-The purpose of this policy is to ensure that the College:
+The purpose of this policy is to ensure that the University:

-- Prepares for and responds effectively to an emergency situation through the appropriate use of College and community resources;
+- Prepares for and responds effectively to an emergency situation through the appropriate use of University and community resources;

 - Provides a framework for enhancing the safety and security of its operations;